Holiday Food Poisoning Claims

 What are the symptoms of food poisoning?

 Food poisoning can present itself with a host of unpleasant, painful and debilitating symptoms and at worst, can prove the be fatal.
-We have helped to process numerous claims for holiday food poisoning and the most common symptoms that our clients have suffered include:
+Injury solicitors have helped to process numerous claims for holiday food poisoning and the most common symptoms that clients have suffered include:

 - Stomach pain and cramps